OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 Most computer users are familiar with a graphical user interface (GUI).
 A GUI consists of visual icons and directories that are navigated using a mouse.
 Most high performance computing (HPC) systems use a command-line interface because it allows a user to efficiently do many common HPC tasks.
 While there is a steep learning curve associated with using a terminal, it has a set of features that allows researchers to automate tasks, saving time and money.

 # Logging into Cowboy
 In order to log into Cowboy, you need to use a terminal with Secured Shell (SSH).
 After logging in, you will be on one of the cluster's *login nodes*. *Node* refers to a server or computer.
-Cowboy also includes 254 *compute nodes*.
+Cowboy has two login nodes, and 254 *compute nodes*.
 A private network connects the compute nodes together.
 A *cluster* consists of these nodes, the network, and a file system.

 ## Windows
-Most Windows operating systems do not already have a terminal application.
+Most Windows operating systems do not come with an SSH terminal application.
 Putty is a free, open-source terminal emulator that supports SSH.

 1. Download Putty from the [Putty website](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html "Putty").
 2. Choose the file "putty.exe," save it to your desktop, then run it.